BMichela/ADM--HW4/README.md

 {conference_id: [id_conference_int, [authors_id, ...]]}

+Lookups in lists are O(n), lookups in dictionaries are amortized O(1), with regard to the number of items in the data structure.
+A dictionary is a hash table, so it is really fast to find the keys and for this reason we used the above structures.
 The edges between the nodes are weighted in the following way: w(a1, a2) = 1 − J(p1, p2)
 where a1, a2 are authors, p1 and p2 are the set of publications of the two authors and, J(p1, p2) represents the jaccard similarity between these two sets of publications.
-To calculate the weight we implemented a function that find the jaccard similarity.
+To calculate the weight we implemented a function that find the Jaccard similarity.
 After obtaining all the necessary information, we constructed the graph adding the authors as nodes and connecting them with weighted edges.